placekit/client-js/README.md

 - Supported countries are `be`, `ca`, `ch`, `de`, `es`, `fr`, `gb`, `it`, `nl`, `pt`, `us`.
 - For use-cases where you don't know which country users will search in beforehands, set `countryByIP` to `true`.
 - If `countryByIP` is set to `true`, the option `countries` will be used as a fallback if the user's country is not supported.
-- Careful that it the search is made server-side, the IP will be the one of the server.
+- Careful that if the search is made server-side, the IP will be the one of the server.
 Use `overrideIP` option to forward user's IP to PlaceKit API.

 ### `pk.configure()`